BlissRoms-x86/support/README.md

 ## Contributing

-If you're looking to contribute to the project, please refer to [CONTRIBUTING](CONTRIBUTING.md) to find out how you can do so
+If you're looking to contribute to the project, please refer to [CONTRIBUTING](CONTRIBUTING.md).